Evaluating Weaviate Query Agents¶

 return self.agent.run(query)

-query_agent = Agent(agent)
+query_agent = Agent(client)

 Create feedback functions¶